Danieleclima/destination-tracker-app/spec.md

 - [ ] Your commit messages are meaningful
 - [ ] You made the changes in a commit that relate to the commit message
 - [ ] You don't include changes in a commit that aren't related to the commit message

+#country has many travelers through users
+#country has many trips

+#trip belongs to a traveler(user)
+#trip belongs to a country

+#user has many visited countries
+#user has many trips

+#How can I create a new trip for a traveler(user)?
+#How can I query all the countries visited by a user?